ekraw36/Tea_Docs/task_documentation.md

 ### 3. Define Study Design
 After defining your variables, you must tell Tea how they relate to each other.
 This is called the [study design](glossary.md).
 Tea needs to know which variables are independent/contributors, which are dependent/outcomes, and whether your dataset comes from an experiment or an observational study.
 You must assign atleast one variable for each type, but you can also assign multiple.

-- Decide whether your dataset represents an experiment or an observational study. *(The CO2 dataset is an experiment because the plants were assigned different CO2 concentrations.)*
+- Decide whether your dataset represents an experiment or an observational study.

-- Create a study design dictionary in your Python file.
+- Create a study design dictionary in your Python file:
   > ```
   > study_design = {
   >   'study_type': '<STUDY TYPE>' // 'experiment' or 'observational study'